 Peruvian law requires that foreign visitors need a return or onward passage out of the country if they aren't residents, proving that they leave the country when the visa or temporary authorization to enter expires.
 But the law doesn't state that this return or onward passage must be an airline ticket; it could be anything proving that you leave Peru when the time comes.

 When entering the country, Peruvian immigration officials hardly ever ask to see this proof.
 The ones executing above regulations are usually the airlines.
-As they could be held responsible and have to fly you back, if denied entry to Peru, most airlines require a return or onward flight ticket to even let you check-in for your flight to Peru.
+As they could be held responsible and have to fly you back, if denied entry to Peru, most airlines require a return or onward flight ticket to even let you check-in to your flight to Peru.

 So, if you plan to come to Peru on a one-way ticket, it’s best to check the requirements of your carrier.
 Some insist on a flight ticket showing that you leave the country, others accept a reservation for a return flight, a few are happy with a bus ticket and there are as well airlines that let you fly with just a one-way ticket.

 If your airline requests a return or onward ticket, you could always make a reservation for one, print the confirmation, and then depending on the agency, you either don't pay it and let it expire or cancel it within a certain time.
-Other options include buying a fully refundable ticket or more affordable "renting" a ticket.
+Other options include buying a fully refundable ticket or, more affordable, "renting" a ticket.

 Generally no, sometimes yes.